115th Brigade Support Battalion: Interwar years

 The 115th Brigade Support Battalion carries the history, lineage, and colors of the 15th Supply Transport Battalion.
 It was originally organized at Camp Henry Knox, Kentucky in 1919 as the 657th Motor Transport Company, it was re-designated the 84th Motor Transport Company on 1 December 1919 and demobilized 31 December 1920 at Camp Dix, New Jersey.
 The unit was reconstituted 1 May 1936 in the Regular Army as Troop D, 16th Quartermaster Squadron, an element of the 1st Cavalry Division.

 World War II

 Troop D, 16th Quartermaster Squadron, activated 15 January 1941 at Fort Ringgold, Texas.
 The troop traveled with the division throughout its World War II campaigns in the Pacific theater earning campaign credit for Bismarck Archipelago, Leyte, Luzon, and New Guinea as well as two Meritorious Unit Commendations for actions in support of the 1st Cavalry Division.

 Troop D was moving with the division when it earned its initial first designation, "First in Manila" during the campaign to retake the Philippine Islands.
-As the Japanese will to fight evaporated on the clouds of Hiroshima and Nagasaki, Troop D marched into Japan when the division achieved its second motto, "First in Tokyo".
+As the Japanese worsened due to the nuclear bombs dropped on Hiroshima and Nagasaki, Troop D marched into Japan when the division achieved its second motto, "First in Tokyo".
 During the occupation, the troop became the quartermaster support unit for the division.